 If you’re like me, you’ll want to catch the roasted chard after about three minutes, when it wilts ever so slightly and just begins to turn brittle at the edges yet still glistens from tip to stem with oil.
 Expose it to heat for any longer, and the chard will turn brittle and brown and take on a taste to match, much like those kale crisps that tend to fade in and out of trendiness.
 And if you simply want something less unwieldy than a stovetop sauté, in which the oversize leaves flop about and must be handled in batches, simply cover the baking sheet tightly with foil and heat until wilted.

 And don’t discard the oh-so-lovely and psychedelic chard stems; they possess a crunch that contrasts sharply with the leaves, distinguishing the vegetable from the decidedly one-dimensional boringness of some vegetables.–Renee Schettler

 Be sure to use a baking sheet, not a roasting pan.
 Anything with high sides will trap the moisture in the leaves rather than allow the chard to throw it off.
 In other words, the chard will end up soggy if you use a baking dish or roasting pan.
 Chard tends to be really quite perishable.
 We store ours in the door of the fridge, where it’s warmest, protected not by the flimsy clear plastic bag from the greenmarket but that of a resealable plastic bag left open.

-Oven-Roasted Swiss Chard Recipe
+Oven-Roasted Rainbow Swiss Chard